learn-tdd-in/learntdd.in/src/rails/index.md

    private
 ```

-We fix this error by `create`ing a `BlogPost` in the database instead of just instantiating one in memory.

-Outer green

-With thise, our acceptance test is passing.
+With this, our acceptance test is passing.
+Notice that the check of the `body` field passed as soon as we got the `title` field passed as well.
+This is fine, and is extra safety.

 We've successfully allowed the acceptance test to drive us through implementing a complete feature!

 ## More Resources